JsMarq96/math/README.md

 # math
-Built from the ground up, no dependecies, math library, for educational purposes.
+Built from the ground up, no dependecies, math library, for educational purposes.<br/>
+Just header files.

 ## ATENTION: It uses the OpenGL format